Altermagnetic splitting of magnons in hematite ($\alpha$-Fe$_2$O$_3$): Conclusion

 We have developed a four-sublattice spin-wave theory to describe the magnon spectrum of hematite.
 The characteristic nonrelativistic spin (or chirality) splitting of magnons in altermagnets is captured by including inequivalent bonds up to the 13\textsuperscript{th} neighbor shell, resulting in a splitting of approximately $2\,$meV.
 Incorporating relativistic effects, such as magnetocrystalline anisotropies and the Dzyaloshinskii-Moriya interaction, has little impact on the magnon dispersion.
 The most significant changes occur at the $\Gamma$ point but rapidly diminish away from it.
 This suggests that the nonrelativistic altermagnetic properties of magnons remain robust against relativistic corrections.
 This finding is in agreement with Ref.~\cite{Verbeek2024}, where both the electronic spin splitting and the ferroically ordered magnetic triakontadipoles, which were associated with the $g$-wave spin splitting, persist in the weakly ferromagnetic phase with spin-orbit coupling.
 Thus, hematite is an ideal candidate for detecting spin-split altermagnetic magnons, for instance, via inelastic neutron scattering.
 Furthermore, we predict a nonlinear thermal spin-splitter effect, where a temperature gradient in the basal plane generates a nonlinear spin current along the $c$ direction.

-Looking ahead, a fascinating direction involves exploring magnetic excitations beyond conventional magnons, which correspond to $\Delta S = 1$ spin-flip processes.
+Looking ahead, intriguing directions include studying the effects of spontaneous strain and substrate clamping, which are known to play an important role in the weak ferromagnetic phase of hematite \cite{Urquhart1956MagnetostrictiveEffects,Voskanyan1968MagnetoelasticPropertiesHematite,wittmannRoleSubstrateClamping2022}, investigating magnon topology \cite{karaki2023materialSearch}, and exploring magnetic excitations beyond conventional magnons, which correspond to $\Delta S = 1$ spin-flip processes.
 In hematite, the large spin quantum number $S=5/2$ allows for the existence of ``heavy'' or ``multipolar'' magnons---excitations involving local spin flips of $\Delta S = 2,3,4$ and $5$.
 These excitations produce distinct signatures in resonant inelastic x-ray scattering at approximately $\Delta S \times 100\,$meV \cite{Li2023hematite, Elnaggar2023hematite}.
 Such excitations can be described by a generalized spin-wave theory \cite{Muniz2014}, as demonstrated in other materials like FeI$_2$ \cite{Bai2021} and FePS$_3$ \cite{Wyzula2022}.
 An intriguing question for future research is whether the larger spin angular momentum of these excitations enhances their altermagnetic splitting.